Sir Henry Gough, 1st Baronet: Early life

 Gough was the son of Sir Richard Gough of Edgbaston Hall, Warwickshire, and Gough House, Chelsea, and his wife Ann Crisp, daughter of Nicholas Crisp of Chiswick, Middlesex.
 He was admitted at Corpus Christi College, Cambridge and at Inner Temple in 1725.
 He became a merchant in the East India Company.
 He succeeded his father who died on 9 February 1728, and was created a baronet, of Edgbaston on 6 April 1728.
 Soon after succeeding his father he bought two more burgages at Bramber, a rotten borough, giving him full control of the seat, for which he thenceforth could nominate both Members.
 He married Catherine Harpur, daughter of Sir John Harpur, 4th Baronet, of Calke, Derbyshire.

 Career

 Gough was returned as Member of Parliament for Totnes on the government interest at a by-election on 25 January 1732.
 He supported the Government and voted for the excise bill.
 At the 1734 British general election he returned himself as MP for Bramber with his cousin Harry Gough.
 He continued to vote with the Government and retired at the 1741 British general election.

 Gough's first wife Catherine died on 22 June 1740 and he married, as his second wife, Barbara Calthorpe (c.
 1716 – 1782), on 2 July 1741.
 She was the heiress of Reynolds Calthorpe of Elvetham, Hampshire.
+Barbara was also the matrilineal 10th-great granddaughter of Anne of York, sister of Richard III of England, whose mitochondrial DNA lineage would prove useful in identifying the remains of her brother.